 Iceland has so much to offer: breathtaking landscapes, fascinating wildlife, unforgettable adventures for adrenaline lovers as well as some of the most relaxing spots in the world.

 We’ve selected for you some of the best things to do in Iceland that are great for couples and will make your Iceland honeymoon unforgettable:

 Whale watching.
 Over 20 different species of whale have been spotted around Iceland, and they can be seen on every coastline.
-In the summer, you’re almost guaranteed to have a sighting of a whale or dolphin if the weather is good.
-Seeing these majestic creatures brings a warm feeling to a happy couple.
+In the summer, you’re almost guaranteed to spot whales or dolphins if the weather is good.
+Seeing these majestic creatures in their natural habitat brings a warm feeling to a happy couple.

 Snorkeling in Silfra.
 Silfra is a fissure created by tectonic plate movement and filled with glacial meltwater.
 The water remains at around 2-4°C all year, so you’ll be provided with a dry suit before you enter.
 Silfra contains some of the clearest water on earth, with a visibility of 100 meters, making it perfect for snorkeling.

 Northern lights hunting.
 There isn’t much that’s more romantic than seeing the northern lights, and many cultures believe they bring good fortune.
 Join a tour or take your car into a rural area and keep looking up.
 The best time to see them is between December and February, and at any time from 8 pm onwards.